josephgeo259/project-1/README.md

 Publish the source code to GitHub with a solid README.md describing the project.
 Deploy this application to a production environment such BitBalloon.
 Present this project in a presentation style format.

+Bitballon: This is a link to my game on Bitballon...

+Trello: This web application helped my project stay organized and kept my focus on small storys of my code.
+Heres a link to my trello...

+Wireframe: